Mateorovere/Mateorovere/README.md

 - 👋 Hi, I’m @Mateorovere
-- 👀 I’m interested in Artificial intelligence (student of Tecnicatura Universitaria en Inteligencia Artificial at UNR)
+- 👀 I’m passionate in AI
+- ​🤖​ I'm a graduate on Artificial Intelligence at UNR (Universidad Nacional de Rosario)
-- 🌱 I’m currently improving my skills in MLOps and Computer Vision
+- 🌱 I’m currently improving my skills in MLOps, GANs and Reinforcement Learning
-- 💞️ I’m working as an AI Analyst at Terragene
+- 💞️ I’m working as an Machine Learingn Engineer / AI Analyst at Terragene
 - 📫 How to reach me : https://www.linkedin.com/in/mateo-rovere and roveremateo@gmail.com

 <!---